 Contemporary Relevance of Traditional Methods

-Traditional dispute resolution practices remain highly relevant in contemporary Australia because they deliver culturally legitimate, community‑centred outcomes that Western processes often struggle to achieve.
-These methods can address underlying causes of conflict, strengthen governance in indigenous communities and provide sustainable pathways for managing land rights and access.
+Traditional dispute resolution practices continue to be highly relevant in contemporary Australia because they deliver culturally legitimate, community‑centred outcomes that many Western systems struggle to achieve.
+When properly resourced and designed, these approaches can address the root causes of conflict, strengthen governance within indigenous communities and provide sustainable pathways for managing land rights and access.

 Benefits of Traditional Approaches in Modern Contexts